-Question K/C A 2 (a) Items of information that would be needed in portfolio to take to the interview: certification/proof of additional qualifications character references valid identification letter of recommendation evidence of outstanding performance/awards/innovations implemented 3 1 mark each for any three correct responses (b) Ways the receptionist can maintain a good interpersonal relationship between the organization and members of the public: Greet callers politely/professionally/by name Provide timely/relevant information/pen to write in visitors' log Answer telephone promptly Respond appropriately to e-mail enquiries Treat people courteously at all levels Make visitors feel welcome Make eye contact when speaking Keep a smile/be pleasant at all times Help visitors with individual needs/point out facilities Deal with appointments promptly/check waiting time and remind persons they have come to see 2 1 mark each for any two correct responses (c) Attributes that are needed to carry out the job of a receptionist effectively: Personal appearance/deportment/good grooming Smart/discreet/well-spoken/polite Tact/patience/pleasant/helpful Use of initiative Good articulation Good temperament/disposition 2 1 mark each for any two correct responses
+Question K/C A 2 (a) Items of information that would be needed in portfolio to take to the interview: certification/proof of additional qualifications character references valid identification letter of recommendation evidence of outstanding performance/awards/innovations 3 implemented 1 mark each for any three correct responses (b) Ways the receptionist can maintain a good interpersonal relationship between the organization and members of the public: - Greet callers politely/professionally/by name - Provide timely/relevant information/pen to write in visitors' log - Answer telephone promptly - Respond appropriately to e-mail enquiries - Treat people courteously at all levels Make visitors feel welcome Make eye contact when speaking Keep a smile/be pleasant at all times Help visitors with individual needs/point out facilities Deal with appointments promptly/check waiting time and remind persons they have come to see 2 1 mark each for any two correct responses (c) Attributes that are needed to carry out the job of a receptionist effectively: - Personal appearance/deportment/good grooming - Smart/discreet/well-spoken/polite - Tact/patience/pleasant/helpful - Use of initiative - Good articulation - Good temperament/disposition 2 1 mark each for any two correct responses

 Question K/C A

 2 cont'd

 (d) Draft letter of acknowledgement for signature: (1)

 Mid-Island Software Co.
-Ltd. 19 Palmer's Crescent Castries, St. Lucia (1)
+Ltd. 19 Palmer's Crescent

+Castries, St. Lucia (1)

 (Current date) (1)

-Mr. Ram Webb 10 Highway Drive Castries, St. Lucia (1)
+Mr. Ram Webb 10 Highway Drive

+Castries, St. Lucia (1)

 Dear Mr. Webb

-I hereby acknowledge receipt of your application for the post of receptionist at Mid-Island Software Co.
-Ltd. (1) We are in the process of reviewing all applications sent to our company and will certainly communicate with you
+I hereby acknowledge receipt of your application for th post of receptionist at Mid-Island Software Co.
+Ltd. (1) We are in the process of reviewing all applications sen

+to our company and will certainly communicate with you within the next two weeks.
 (1)

 Thank you for the interest shown in employment with our company.
 Kind regards.
 (1) 8

 Yours sincerely/respectfully (1)

 Mrs. Iris Field

 Award marks as follows:

+- Draft letter of acknowledgement (1)

-- Firm's address/return address in correct position (1) (1) (1)
+- Firm's address/return address in correct position (1)

+- Date in correct position according to style used (1)

-- Inside/applicant's address in correct position (1) (1)
+- Inside/applicant's address in correct position - Matching salutation and complimentary close (1) (1)

-- Acknowledging receipt of application for post of (1)
+- Acknowledging receipt of application for post of

-- (1)
+receptionist at co.
 (1)

+- Action/s taken by company (1)

+- Appropriate closing paragraph (1)

 7 8